 What Is eCommerce Customer Service?

-E-commerce customer service is how your online business handles and provides support to consumers.
-This backing can be provided before, during, or after the purchase; to be precise, at different phases of the customer’s timeline.
+eCommerce customer service or eCommerce support is how your online business handles and provides support to consumers.
+Such support can be provided before, during, or after the purchase; to be precise, at different phases of the customer’s timeline.

-The aim of e-commerce customer service is to build a smooth, multi-pronged customer experience at every stage of the customer’s journey.
-Customer service can exert a significant impact on:
+ECommerce customer service aims to build a smooth, multi-pronged customer experience at every stage of the customer’s journey. eCommerce Customer service can exert a significant impact on:

 - customer loyalty